128 results found

 Yalchin M, Segal JP, Mullish BH, et al., 2019, Gaps in knowledge and future directions for the use of faecal microbiota transplant in the treatment of inflammatory bowel disease, Therapeutic Advances in Gastroenterology, ISSN: 1756-2848

 Faecal microbiota transplant (FMT) has now been established into clinical guidelines for the treatment of recurrent and refractory Clostridioides difficile infection (CDI).
 Its therapeutic application in inflammatory bowel disease (IBD) is currently at an early stage.
 To date there have been four randomised controlled trials for FMT in IBD and a multitude of observational studies.
 However significant gaps in our knowledge regarding optimum methods for FMT preparation, technical and logistics of its administration, as well as mechanistic underpinnings, still remain.
 This article aims to highlight these gaps by reviewing evidence and makes key recommendations on the direction of future studies in this field.
 In addition, we provide an overview of the current evidence of potential mechanistics of FMT in IBD.

-Mullish BH, Forlano R, Abeles R, et al., 2019, Letter: role of mean platelet volume levels in prediction of major acute cardiovascular events in patients with non-alcoholic fatty liver disease – authors’ reply, Alimentary Pharmacology and Therapeutics, ISSN: 0269-2813
+Mullish BH, Forlano R, Abeles RD, et al., 2019, Letter: role of mean platelet volume levels in the prediction of major acute cardiovascular events in patients with non-alcoholic fatty liver disease-authors' reply, Alimentary Pharmacology & Therapeutics, Vol: 50, Pages: 1140-1141, ISSN: 0269-2813

 Allegretti JR, Mullish BH, Kelly C, et al., 2019, The evolution of the use of faecal microbiota transplantation and emerging therapeutic indications., Lancet, Vol: 394, Pages: 420-431